 - Humans can clearly see 100 to 200 feet.

-Cats have 6 to 8 times as many cells for seeing objects in dim light as humans do and cats see more in dark settings whereas humans are almost completely blind in the dark.
+Cats have 6 to 8 times as many cells for seeing objects in dim light as humans do and cats see more in dark settings whereas humans are completely blind in the dark.

 Cats Are Natural Night Hunters